obrzts/SARS-CoV-2_vac_scRNAseq/README.md

 # SARS-CoV-2_vac_scRNAseq
-Code to reproduce analysis from [reference 2023].
+The code to reproduce analysis from Li and Obraztsova et al (2023) will deposited here soon!